KDE Plasma

 Scribus is a desktop publishing application, which enables you to take the documents you produce with Kate, Kile and Calligra and make them into documents ready for production at commercial printers.
 You can also use Scribus to design flyers, business cards, magazines and books and send the files to your printer.

-Make sure you install GhostScript before you install Scribus.
+Make sure GhostScript is installed before installing Scribus.
 That way, Scribus will autodetect it during installation.
 Otherwise, you will have to manually show Scribus where Ghostscript is.
 The way to do that is to open a document in Scribus, in GhostScript format.

-Learn C/C++, Lua, QML, Html, CSS and Javascript and use them to configure your programmable computer operating system and to produce high performance web applications to make the documents you produce using Kwrite, Kate, Kile and Scribus and your Kadence themed WordPress website, with its fullsite Gutenberg block editor, available to your global audience.
+Learn C/C++, Rust, Lua, QML, Html, CSS and Javascript and use them to configure your programmable computer operating system, to produce high performance web applications for your personal cloud of artificial intelligence.

 Falkon